-There is a powerful lesson for ministry and a challenge for all in ministry.
+There is a powerful lesson here and a challenge for all in this.
 Jesus actively joins them - He does not wait for them to come to him.
 We have the privilege of working with and journeying with a number of different people, in various situations and in the moment of encounter is the moment opportunity for great learning - it is walking with people where they are and not where I think they should be or even would like them to be that provides the graced opportunity for dialogue.
-It is in their experience, listening to where they are in their story, their journey that true ministry can take place.
+It is in their experience, listening to where they are in their story, their journey that true solidarity, compassion and love can take place.